uc-r/uc-r.github.io/datawrangling/week-3/about_the_data.md

 ##  Max.   :1.0000   Max.   :5.000   Max.   :8.000
 ```

 However, you may notice something.
-According to the codebook (`?data`) the `cyl`, `vs`, `gear`, and `carb` are not necessarily continuous variables.
+According to the codebook (`?mtcars`) the `cyl`, `vs`, `gear`, and `carb` are not necessarily continuous variables.
 These variables are categorical variables (we'll get into this more later in the class) where:

 - `cyl` is the number of cylinders (4 , 6, or 8)
 - `vs` represents a V-engine (0) or straight engine (1)